dinarly/Story/README.md

 Abdallah and Safiyyah each took a delightful cupcake.

-Ai smiled: “Next, we shall learn about the input values — in preparation for calculating the weighted sum of inputs.”
+Ai smiled: “Next, we shall learn about the input values.”

 ### Inside the neuron — input values